 The population of Tunisia is nearly 11 million, with an average life expectancy of 76 years.
 Most of the population is of Tamazight (Berber) or Arab descent (98%) and speaks Arabic, although there is a small Jewish and European community as well at about 1% of the population each.
 French is commonly used in major cities and in business settings.
 According to the CIA Fact Book, 67% of the population lives in urban areas, growing at a rate of 1.7% per year.

 Education in Tunisia has been a high priority of the federal government and is compulsory for children between the ages of 6 and 16.
-The Tunisian education system is based off the French system which involves three cycles: primary, secondary, and higher education.
+The Tunisian education system is based on the French system which involves three cycles: primary, secondary, and higher education.
 Primary education lasts for nine years and is the only compulsory period of education for students.
-Students that elect to go to secondary education continue for four years, and students either prepare to enter college or the workforce.
+Students who elect to go to secondary education continue for four years, and students either prepare to enter college or the workforce.
 There are many free public universities for students to attend including the Ecole Polytechnique de Tunisie, the International University of Tunis, and the Université des Sciences de Tunis.
 These are all located in the capital of Tunis.
-In 2005-2006, there were 178 public institutions of higher education.
-According to the CIA Fact Book, the literacy rate approaches 79.1%, a high number compared to other countries in the region.
+There are 198 institutions of higher education and research in the country.

 Health conditions have steadily improved and state owned health facilities and hospitals provide free services to all Tunisian citizens and residents.
 As of 2010, Tunisia maintains roughly 1.2 physicians per 1,000 people, about half the rate experienced by the United States and Europe (about 2.5 per 1,000 people).
-The government has supported family planning by opening up facilities throughout the country to provide contraception services and by favoring fewer children and older marital age in Social Security policies.
-This has led to a decrease in fertility rates to about seventeen births for every 1,000 people (right around the 50thpercentile).
+The government has supported family planning by opening facilities throughout the country to provide contraception services and by favoring fewer children and older marriage age in Social Security policies.
+This has led to a decrease in fertility rates to about seventeen births for every 1,000 people (right around the 50th percentile).

 98% of Tunisia’s population practices Sunni Islam.
 The remaining 2% is comprised of a mix of Christians, Jews, and other religions.
-Tunisia has a secular and tolerant culture and provides guarantees for the free practice of religion in the constitution.
+Tunisia has a secular government and provides guarantees for the free practice of religion in the constitution.
+As mentioned above, however, there has been an increase in violent Islamist activity in the country, and Tunisians have engaged in radical terrorist movements beyond its borders as well.
 One third of the Jewish population, or about 700 people, live in Tunis while the remaining 1,000 reside in Djerba, an island off the eastern coast of Tunisia.

 In spite of its small size, Tunisia is a historically diverse country.
-It was conquered by the Phoenicians, Romans, and Arabs and is home to an array of ethnic groups and religions.
+It was conquered by the Phoenicians, Romans, and Arabs and is home to an array of ethnic groups and religions, all of which have left their mark on its unique culture.

 Tunisia has a rich artistic culture and hosts at least fifty festivals every year.
 The country is known for many of its craft products such as pottery, carpets, and jewelry, and is especially famous for mosaics of varying colors and shapes.
 These are often carved out of stone or marble and feature depictions of Roman and Islamic times.
 The Bardo Museum, located in Tunis, holds one of the largest collections of mosaics from the Greek, Roman, and Islamic periods.